-Caution: Remember, keep the average current at 5 Amps or under, and make sure the motor is rotating.
+Caution: Remember, keep the average current under 5 Amps, and make sure the motor is rotating.
 A stalled motor, after about 30 seconds, may overheat and cause extensive damage to the control and/or motor.

 MINIMUM SPEED - Turn the speedpot to zero (fully CCW).
 Next turn the minimum trimpot CW until the motor begins to rotate.
 Slowly rotate the trimpot CCW until the motor stops.
 The control will now run with a zero deadband.
 If a nonzero minimum speed is desired, rotate the trimpot CW to the desired setting.